 You see unicameral systems need to be properly designed and if you want good design look to Sweden.

 Like Queensland, Sweden was once bicameral.
 And like Queensland the Swedes scrapped their upper house.
-Unlike Queensland every aspect of the Swedish system was remodeled to ensure effective scrutiny without an upper house.
+Unlike Queensland every aspect of the Swedish system was remodelled to ensure effective scrutiny without an upper house.

 Sweden now has a powerful Parliamentary Ombudsman and a system of Parliamentary Auditors who are specifically tasked with scrutinising central government actions.
 As a result, in the absence of an effective opposition there is a structural system to ensure that someone independently examines government activities.
 This could be done in Queensland – but if the people don’t want more pollies do they really want more bureaucrats?